5l1v3r1/UHA/README.md

 # UHA

-UHA (Unusable Hashing algorithm), is a very slow hashing algorithm made over a weekend.
+UHA (Unusable Hashing Algorythm), is a very slow hashing algorythm made over a weekend.
-The algorithm takes 45s to hash a 76KB EXE file.
+The algorythm takes 11s to hash a 76KB EXE file.

 ## How Does It Work?
 The input gets converted to an array: `'hello' > ['h','e','l','l','o']`